YassinEldeeb/create-prisma-generator/README.md

   <hr />
 </div>

-## Warning
+## ⚠️ Note

-`create-prisma-generator` doesn't support Prisma 4 yet, it works with Prisma 3.
+`create-prisma-generator` doesn't support Prisma 4 yet, it works with Prisma 3, but that doesn't mean that you can't upgrade on your own quite smoothly.

+Any contributions to support Prisma 4 in the `create-prisma-generator` are highly appreciated and will be part of the authors/contributors section of this tool.
 ## Prisma

 > [Prisma](https://www.prisma.io/) is Database ORM Library for Node.js, Typescript.